LNG Projects Boom, Including Floating Plants (FLNG)/America Begins LNG Exports - Business and Industry Trends Analysis - Plunkett Research Ltd.

 LNG facilities are immense engineering projects that take many years and serious financial commitments to complete.
 For example, Chevron spent $29.7 billion on its Wheatstone LNG project in Australia, which began shipping LNG in late 2017 and has a capacity of 38.4 billion cubic feet per year.

 By 2010, however, Cheniere completely reversed its strategy.
 Clearly, the supply of gas coming from America’s shale fields was so abundant that the gas industry should be exporting, not importing.
 Cheniere signed long-term contracts with major customers in Europe anxious to receive LNG exported from its Sabine Pass plants.
-The project received government approval in 2011, making Cheniere’s Sabine Pass location the first LNG terminal cleared to ship to countries without free trade agreements.
+The project received government approval in 2011, making Cheniere’s Sabine Pass location the first LNG terminal cleared to ship to countries where they U.S. did not have free trade agreements.
 Shipments began in early 2016.
-Cheniere’s investment in U.S. LNG plants tops $12 billion.

 A Representative List of Organizations that Have Used our Research and Products: